tokajer/smtprelayd/PROGRESS.md

       install, files in place, service registered as `NT SERVICE\smtprelayd` and not running, configure, `check`, start, log line, stop.
-Uninstall and the upgrade path are **not** verified; this line claimed both until 2026-08-12 and never had evidence for either
+Uninstall and the upgrade path are **not** verified; this line claimed both until 2026-08-12 and never had evidence for either.
+The upgrade path had a defect fixed 2026-08-17 (a running service locked `smtprelayd.exe`, failing every install-over-existing) but the fix itself is reasoned from MSI semantics, not yet run on hardware — see the nineteenth session above
 - [x] `.github/workflows/release.yml`: builds, tests, SBOM, all three package formats, SHA-256 checksums, build provenance attestation, `gh release create` — no third-party release action